-Billings Clinic announces new Chief Executive Officer
+Billings Clinic announces new Chief Executive Officer (CEO)

 Billings, MT – The Billings Clinic Board of Directors announces the hiring of the next Chief Executive Officer of Billings Clinic.
 Dr. Scott Ellner will join Billings Clinic in January 2020 as CEO.

 Dr. Ellner has been serving as Group President and CEO of Centura Health Physician Group in Colorado.
 In this role, Scott had oversight of 900 physicians as part of the 17 hospital and 235 clinic system that spans across Colorado and into western Kansas.